 You need more than just a spousal support calculator.
 We are eager to help so you have nothing to be afraid of.
 Set up a confidential appointment with one of our spousal support attorneys today and don't go it alone.602-548-3400

-For more answers to frequently asked questions regarding alimony and spousal maintenance see our full page on the subject.
+For more answers to frequently asked questions regarding alimony and Maricopa County spousal maintenance guidelines see our full page on the subject.

 Alimony in Arizona is determined by the court taking into account a number of financial and work-related issues pertaining to both parties in a divorce.
 Depending on the length of the marriage, the party’s income levels, and work history, the court may (or may not) decide to include maintenance as part of the divorce settlement.
 If you are asking yourself, “what is reasonable spousal maintenance?” then use our Arizona alimony calculator to see what your spousal maintenance in Arizona might be.
 Questions about alimony in Arizona?
 Contact us today for a consultation with a spousal maintenance lawyer near you.

 No. To be eligible for alimony in Arizona, a spouse must first establish that they are eligible for reasonable spousal maintenance.

 Spousal maintenance ordinarily terminates when the recipient remarries or dies.
 Spousal maintenance may terminate on a specific date, if it is scheduled to continue for a definite period.
 It may also terminate with the recipient’s continuous romantic cohabitation with another person.
 Questions on spousal maintenance in Arizona?
 Contact us today for a consultation.

 “Robert Howard provided excellent legal serves.
 He was very helpful and prompt.
 The Stewart Law Group staff was very accommodating and supportive.”